ilevkivskyi/com2ann/README.md

 [![Build Status](https://travis-ci.org/ilevkivskyi/com2ann.svg)](https://travis-ci.org/ilevkivskyi/com2ann)
 [![Checked with mypy](http://www.mypy-lang.org/static/mypy_badge.svg)](http://mypy-lang.org/)

-Tool for translation type comments to type annotations in Python.
+Tool for translation of type comments to type annotations in Python.

 The tool requires Python 3.8 to run.
 But the supported target code version is Python 3.4+ (can be specified with `--python-minor-version`).